cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/service.rst

    * - ``404 Service not found``
      - The service name is not valid
    * - ``500 Internal error``
-     - Internal error encountered when processing the request.
+     - Internal error encountered when processing the request

 Requesting Service Methods
 --------------------------